Trust Structure & Governance

 In addition, two St Benet’s Trustees represent the Trust on the Joint Policy Development Committee which develops and reviews policies for St Benet’s MAT, DNEAT (Diocese of Norwich Education and Academies Trust) and DoNESC (Diocese of Norwich Education Services Company).

-An Academy Review Meeting (ARM) is held three times per year with each headteacher and their Chair of Governors.
-These meetings are held at the academy and are led by the DCEO.
+An Academy Review Meeting (ARM) is held three times per year with each Headteacher and their Chair of Governors.
+These meetings are held at the academy and are led by the Deputy CEO.
 A Trustee will be present at at least one ARM for each academy/federation per year.
 The purpose of these meetings is to review the progress the academy has made since the last meeting, consider aids and barriers to further improvement, agree and overall assessment of the academy, discuss the effectiveness of the Local Governance Committee (LGC) and review Scheme of Delegation responsibilities.
-These meetings are formally minuted and the minutes are made available to the Headteacher, Local Governance Committee and the Standards and Performance Committee to assist in the flow of information between Trust Board and LGC.
+These meetings are formally minuted and the minutes are made available to the Headteacher, Local Governance Committee and the Standards & Performance Committee to assist in the flow of information between Trust Board and LGC.

 Local governance at academy level is conducted via a Local Governance Committee (LGC) which comprises Trust Appointed Governors, Parent Governors, a Staff Governor and the Headteacher.
 Responsibilities from the Trust Board are delegated via a Scheme of Delegation which is reviewed on an annual basis.
 An outcome of the termly Academy Review Meeting will inform the level of delegation.
 The LGC is expected to meet in full on a half-termly basis.
 The Chairs of Governors meet on a regular basis with the Trust via the Academy Review Meetings and the Chairs and Heads Forum.

 The Trust provides guidance and support to the LGCs through the provision of draft agendas, supporting documents, quality assurance visits and in-house training for governors and clerks.
 In addition, as part of the Trust’s ongoing commitment to ensure that governance is well informed at all levels, access to the Modern Governor online training facility is provided to all Trustees, Local Governors and Clerks.